 Celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more (tongue is most commonly affected oral site, presents as painful burning sensation)

 Atrophic glossitis sometimes causes a burning sensation of the tongue; it has many causes, including deficiency of iron Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
 Heme iron is contained mainly in animal products.
 It is absorbed much better than nonheme iron (eg, in plants... read more or vitamin B12 Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
 Deficiency causes megaloblastic anemia, damage... read more and dry mouth (xerostomia Xerostomia Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more ).
-Burning mouth syndrome Burning Mouth Syndrome Burning mouth syndrome is intraoral pain, usually involving the tongue, in the absence of intraoral physical signs.
-There are no specific diagnostic tests, and treatment is symptomatic.
-Burning... read more causes no visible signs, but patients have burning pain and paresthesia of the tongue, usually, and of the mouth and lips.
+Burning mouth syndrome Burning Mouth Syndrome Burning mouth syndrome is a chronic condition of burning intraoral pain, usually involving the tongue, in the absence of an identified cause.
+There are no physical signs or specific diagnostic... read more causes no visible signs, but patients have burning pain and paresthesia of the tongue, usually, and of the mouth and lips.

 Evaluation of tongue discomfort must first exclude submandibular space infection Submandibular Space Infection Submandibular space infection is acute cellulitis of the soft tissues below the mouth.
 Symptoms include pain, dysphagia, and potentially fatal airway obstruction.
 Diagnosis usually is clinical... read more , which is life-threatening due to potential airway obstruction.
 Many other causes, such as a sharp tooth edge or candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
 Infections can occur anywhere and are most common in skinfolds, digital... read more , are readily apparent on examination.
 Identifying irritant causes often requires sequential elimination of possible causes.
 Burning mouth syndrome is a diagnosis of exclusion once other causes have been ruled out.